- 14 Super Fun Things to Do in Dallas with Teens - January 31, 2024

 Thankfully, Christmas in Dallas isn’t too cold, making December the perfect time to grab a couple of blankets or lawn chairs and cozy up on the grass at Klyde Warren Park.

-Several times a month, the sprawling lawns fill up for outdoor film screenings, and on December 19, starting at 7 PM, they’ll be showing beloved family-favorite, Elf.
+Several times a year, the sprawling lawns fill up for outdoor film screenings, and on December 11, starting at 7 PM, they’ll be showing beloved family-favorite, The Polar Express.

 The park is also known for its number of delicious food trucks, so you can grab some movie snacks to keep you warm and full while you watch.